disa-02/disa-02/README.md

 Currently, I am seeking new opportunities to expand my knowledge and continue growing professionally.

-#### 👨‍💻 Professional Experience

-**Polo Ambiental**
-_Backend Developer — Aug 2024 - Present_
-- Developed the backend using Java JDK 21 and Spring Boot.
-Implemented security with Spring Security and JWT, enabling role-based authentication and access control.
-- Built the frontend with React, consuming REST APIs for a dynamic and responsive user experience.
-- Deployed the application to AWS Lightsail using Docker and Docker Compose to automate the production environment.
-- Used Git and GitHub for version control and team collaboration.
-- Managed PostgreSQL databases: created and modified tables, executed SQL queries and updates, and handled data through the `psql` console.

-**Digital Cala**
-_Software Developer — Feb 2024 - Feb 2025_
-- Participated in analyzing and developing functional and technical requirements.
-Delivered new features with Java JDK 17, aligning with client needs.
-- Automated tasks with Bash scripts and administered Linux servers to ensure system performance and reliability.
-- Worked with MediationZone for data processing.
-Maintained and optimized existing applications for better performance.
-- Managed Kubernetes pods and resources, facilitating distributed application orchestration.

----

 ### 🚀 Technologies & Tools

 #### 🧰 Frameworks & Platforms